eclipse-cdt-cloud/vscode-trace-extension/doc/DEVELOPER-GUIDE.md

 ### Custom Webview with TSP Data Visualization

 This example shows how to create a custom webview that queries TSP data and visualizes it using the vscode-messenger library for communication.
+The messenger library will communicate between extension and webview.
+Note that the instance of custom extension doesn't share the same messenger library instance and hence can't be used to communicate to the vscode-trace-extension.
+This is a future enhancement of the Trace Viewer API to return the messenger library instance to share its interal registry.

 **Updated package.json**

 ```json
 {
     "contributes": {